 This article shares spiritual self worth quotes, drawing from the Bible.

-In terms of the spiritual journey, self-worth is Self worth– identification with a self larger than ourselves.
-The Self that remains at one with God.
+In terms of the spiritual journey, self-worth is Self worth– identification with a self larger than ourselves– the Self that remains at one with God.
+I call this the Free Self.

-In different language, you could say that self-worth comes from allowing God to work through you.
-God is worthy, and when we know we are part of God, we share that worth.
+In different language, you could say that self worth comes from allowing God to work through you.
+God is worthy, and in the moments when you know you are part of God, you share that worth.

-As the branches of a vine, we share in the vine's access to the resources it draws through its roots.
+As the branches of a vine share in the vine's access to the resources it draws through its roots, so our sharing in God’s identity allows us to claim an inherent worth.

-In terms of the world we can try to earn self worth by being different, being special, working hard, acquiring new skills, becoming famous.
-But all of those can be threatened by life events, illness, and ultimately by death.
+In terms of the world we can try to earn self-worth by being different, being special, working hard, acquiring new skills, becoming famous.
+But all of those can be threatened by illness, and ultimately by death.

-In our connection with God we are worthy by association.
+In our connection with God we are worthy by family and by association.

 “Let them praise the name of the LORD: